 Loose today announced that they will re-issue ‘On My Page’, Courtney Marie Andrews’ 2013 release, predecessor to Honest Life.
 The album will be re-released on the 25th August 2017 digitally, on CD and for the first time, on vinyl.

 Notes to editors:

-Courtney’s album ‘Honest Life’, released late last year in the US and given it’s European release last week, has already caught the attention of Rolling Stone, NPR, Paste and Stereogum in the US, making it’s way onto many Best Of The Year lists.
+Courtney’s album ‘Honest Life’, released late last year in the US and given it’s European release in January, has already caught the attention of Rolling Stone, NPR, Paste and Stereogum in the US, making its way onto many Best Of The Year lists.
 Despite playing catch up, Courtney has already captured the attention of UK’s media and music scene.
-She has landed feature after feature and a plethora of reviews in publications including The Daily Telegraph, The Sunday Times, The Independent, Guardian, Evening Standard, Q, Mojo, Line Of Best Fit, Clash, Gold Flake Paint, alongside BBC 6 Music lending early support – ensuring Courtney is set to become one of the success stories of 2017 here in the UK.
+She has landed feature after feature and a plethora of reviews in publications including The Daily Telegraph, The Sunday Times, The Independent, Guardian, Evening Standard, Q, Mojo, Line Of Best Fit, Clash, Gold Flake Paint, alongside BBC 6 Music lending early support all which culminated in Courtney securing a prized appearance on BBC Two’s Later With Jools Holland and ensuring Courtney is set to become one of the success stories of 2017 here in the UK.